markgordon22/Travel-Tips-Ireland/README.md

 * To navigate across the website with no problems on all pages and all nav-links to be working as their intended purpose.
 * To be given a brief description of Ireland in the about page.
 * All interactive features such as google maps, buttons and emailjs for the contact form to be working and operating with no erros or faults.
-* All text to be easily read-able on all devices and all imagery to not be stretched and easily viewable on all devices.
+* All text to be easily readable on all devices and all imagery to not be stretched and easily viewable on all devices.

 ## Expectations